nitishgupta/wikiparser/README.md

 USAGE

-A shell script is provided to run the wikiparser too.
-The shellscript takes the following 6 arguments in order:
+3 shell scripts are provided to run the various parts of this tool.
+The first script "runwikiextractor.sh" runs the wikiextractor tool.
+The second script "runjwpl" runs the JWPL datamachine code.
+Finally, the last script "runwikiparser" runs the java wikiparser code.
+The runwikiextractor script takes 3 arguments as follows:

+1) Number of processors to be used
+2) File path of the wiki dump to be parsed
+3) File path of your desired location for your output for the wikiextractor.py

+The runjwpl script takes 1 argument as follows:

 1) File path to directory containing source files required for JWPL

-2) Number of processors to be used
+The runwikiparser script takes 2 arguments as follows:

-3) File path of the wiki dump to be parsed
+1) File path to directory containing extracted wiki pages to be parsed
-4) File path of your desired location for your output for the wikiextractor.py
-5) File path of desired output for the java wiki parser
+2) File path of desired output for the java wiki parser
-6) Boolean flag (0 or 1) to indicate if wikiextractor.py should be run.